Training Wheels for Meditation

 Five finger movements are as follows:

-- Straight five fingers.
+5. Straight all five fingers.